 Makita 18V X2 Right Angle Drill XAD03 Review

-The major players in the plumbing market have some competition with the announcement of the new Makita 18V X2 right angle drill.
+The major players in the plumbing tool market have some competition with the announcement of the new Makita 18V X2 right angle drill.
 As Makita’s first cordless right angle drill in this class, it has some serious muscle to flex.